 The exact location of the trailhead is shown at the bottom of this post.

 Most through-hikers hike the Devil’s Path from east to west, and this post focuses on that direction of travel.
 It has the benefit of using the freshest legs to hike the most difficult terrain.

 A seasonal note: every year, between November 1 and April 15, the eastern end of Platte Clove Road is closed.
-During this period, which sometimes extends beyond April 15, use this alternate route to Platte Clove; it takes only a little longer.
+During this period, which sometimes extends beyond April 15, use this alternate route to Platte Clove.

 Devil’s Path Hiking Trail